os-module/kernel-sync/README.md

 # kernel-sync

-This library is modified from the [spin ](https://github.com/mvdnes/spin-rs)and [kernel-sync]([chyyuu/kernel-sync (gitee.com)](https://gitee.com/chyyuu/kernel-sync)) crates.
+This library is modified from the [spin ](https://github.com/mvdnes/spin-rs), [kernel-sync]([chyyuu/kernel-sync (gitee.com)](https://gitee.com/chyyuu/kernel-sync)) and [rcu-clean](https://github.com/droundy/rcu-clean) crates.
 It adds a new abstract LockAction, allowing kernel implementers to customize the behavior taken when acquiring and releasing locks, such as turning off interrupts and enabling interrupts.

 ```rust
 /// A trait for lock action